Barbad

 Despite scarce biographical information, Barbad's historicity is generally secure.
-Purportedly born in Merv or Jahrom, Barbad served most of his career under Khosrow, who held him in high regard.
-He interacted closely and rivaled with other musicians of his time, such as Sarkash.
-After Khosrow's assassination, sources vary as to whether Barbad was murdered, or if he murdered another musician himself.
+He was highly regarded in the court of Khosrow, and interacted with other musicians, such as Sarkash.
+Although he is traditionally credited with numerous innovations in Persian music theory and practice, the attributions remain tentative since they are ascribed centuries after his death.
+Practically all Barbad's music or poetry is lost, except a single poem fragment and the titles of a few compositions.

-Barbad is traditionally credited with various inventions in Persian music theory and practice; however, the attributions remain tentative due to being ascribed centuries after his death.
-Though a single poem is extant and the titles of some of his works are known, none of Barbad's musical compositions are extant.
 No Sasanian sources discuss Barbad, suggesting his reputation was preserved through oral tradition, until at least the earliest written account by the poet Khaled ibn Fayyaz (d. c.
 718).
-His work survived until at least the 10th century, inspiring musicians such as Ishaq al-Mawsili and being described as a "model of artistic achievement".
-Barbad remains a celebrated figure in modern-day Iran, Afghanistan and Tajikistan.
+Barbad appears frequently in later Persian literature, most famously in Ferdowsi's Shahnameh.
+The content and abundance of such references demonstrate his unique influence, inspiring musicians such as Ishaq al-Mawsili.
+Often described as the "founder of Persian music", Barbad remains a celebrated figure in modern-day Iran, Afghanistan and Tajikistan.